 A clinician must get to the bottom of why a patient has unipolar depression and how it can be rectified.
 If they are overweight and obese, then some lifestyle intervention is necessary.
 If they are failing to lose weight with no increase in serum sex steroid hormones, then perhaps hypogonadism needs investigating and TRT may be a suitable choice of treatment.
 However, if no metabolic disorders exist, please see if it’s possible to treat the patient by means of therapy and other interventions before immediately jumping the gun on antidepressant drugs.
 They have their place in medicine and are indeed useful, but they should be a last resort unless the patient is facing suicidal thoughts and there is reasonable suspicion that they may harm themselves or others.
 More medical intervention becomes necessary.
 We don’t want to put patients off from going to a doctor thinking that they won’t get help, but we need to rely less on drugs that have potentially severe side effects too.
 So, patients, please consider your options too.
 Discuss this with your doctor further and perhaps trial therapy.

 Depression is a devastating state.
 Its causes are multifactorial and complex.
 It also shares a very well linked but complex relationship with sex hormones, in addition to many other endocrinal systems.
 Antidepressants are not to be taken lightly as ‘candy pez’ given at will.
 Careful consideration is necessary, with a full review of clinical symptoms and blood work.
-At The Men’s Health Clinic, we also offer psychological support.
-If you feel that you need psychotherapeutic help and you aren’t getting enough help elsewhere, don’t hesitate to contact us and book an appointment.

 - Jump in antidepressant prescriptions in England – BBC News. https://www.bbc.co.uk/news/health-47740396.
 Accessed June 27, 2020.